katrintirok/python-environmental-lesson/_episodes/01-intro-to-python.md

 type(animals)
 ```

+#### Methods
-Objects in python can have `methods`, which allow for changes (mutations) to the object.
-For example, you can use the `.append()` method to add other values to the end of your list:
+Objects in python can have `methods`, which allow for changes (mutations) of the object.
+They are like object specific functions, that is they only work with e.g. `list`s or `int`s whereas normal functions are more general.
+We call `object methods` by adding the `method` to the `object` using a `.`.
+For example, you can use the `append()` method to add other values to the end of your list:

 ```
-weight_g.append(90)    # add 90 to the end of the list weight_g
+weight_g.append(90)    # adds 90 to the end of the list weight_g
 [50, 60, 65, 82, 90]
 ```

-or use the `.remove()` method to delete the first occurrence of an object from the list:
+or use the `remove()` method to delete the first occurrence of an object from the list:

 ```
 animals.remove("rat")